A brief look at Void Linux

 I was very happy during my time with Void.
 I ended up moving away from it after an update with GNOME gvfs prevented it from working, a risk with any rolling-release distro.
 I reached out to the devs but they weren't able to reproduce the issue, causing me to give up.

 A shame really.
-Still though Void will always stick out to me when choosing a Linux distro, it is perfect for someone who wants a minimalist distro, but doesn't want the pain that comes with having to set something up from scratch.
+Still though Void remains an interesting Linux distro.
+It is perfect for someone who wants a minimalist distro, but doesn't want the pain that comes with having to set something up from scratch.